AndresYague/Ba_star_classification/README.txt

 python3 process_data.py [y/n]

 where the last optional argument, "y" or "n" decides whether to dilute the models.
-The models must be diluted for the neural network classificator to work, but not the closest point classificator.
+The models must be diluted for the neural network training to work, but not the closest point classificator nor the neural network classificator.
 If nothing is specified, then the models will be diluted.

-Inside of process_data.py a set of elemental names in "names" is given.
+The element set for process_data.py is taken from element_set.dat.
 Currently, "Fe/H" must be the first element present.
 All the other elements are optional, but they have to exist in the database.

+# TODO
+Allow for Fe/H to be optional or not first

 Once run, this script will create three files:
 -processed_models_fruity.txt